MicrosoftDocs/defender-docs/articles/defender-for-cloud/create-custom-recommendations.md

 1. Select **Run query** to test the query you created.
 1. When the query is ready, cut and paste it from the editor into the **Recommendations query** pane.

+## Use custom recommendations at scale

+Creating custom recommendations through the Azure portal user interface is best for most users.
+The interface provides a convenient Kusto Query Language (KQL) editor and built-in validation tools.
+However, automating the creation of recommendations with a programmatic approach can be helpful.
+This method is especially useful when you need to deploy recommendations across many environments or subscriptions.

+### Automate via the API

+If you prevalidated KQL queries and want to automate creating custom recommendations, you can use the Azure Defender for Cloud application programming interface (API).
+This method lets you deploy recommendations quickly, ensuring they're consistent and scalable across your cloud environments.

+- **Advantages**: You can automate and scale the deployment of custom recommendations.
+- **When to use**: This method is ideal for large-scale implementations where you need to apply recommendations consistently across multiple environments.

+For more information about using the API to manage custom recommendations, see the [API documentation](/rest/api/defenderforcloud/operation-groups).

 ## Create a custom standard

 Custom recommendations can be assigned to one or more custom standards.